Edward Whymper: Illustrator

 When not climbing, Whymper pursued his profession as an engraver of illustrations for books and periodicals.
-Among the books he illustrated was his fellow-mountaineer Florence Crauford Grove's The Frosty Caucasus (1875) Whymper also illustrated and engraved John Tyndall's "Hours of Exercise in The Alps" (1871).
+Among the books he illustrated was his fellow-mountaineer Florence Crauford Grove's The Frosty Caucasus (1875) Whymper also illustrated and engraved John Tyndall's "Hours of Exercise in The Alps" (1871) and Augusta Bethell's Helen in Switzerland (1867).

 He illustrated books for Isabella L. Bird but his brother Charles Whymper was the designer of the Henrietta Amelia Bird memorial clock tower in Tobermory, Isle of Mull, Scotland.
 It was built in 1905, funded by Isabella Bird (Mrs. Bishop) in memory of her sister.

 Final years

 On 25 April 1906, aged 65, Whymper married Edith Mary Lewin aged 23 (born 1883) at Emmanuel Church in Forest Gate, Essex (now London).
 The service was presided over by Canon J. M'Cormick, who had assisted the mountaineer after the Matterhorn accident.
 The marriage produced one daughter, Ethel.
-The couple were separated in 1910.
+The couple separated in 1910.
 Edith remarried in 1913 and died the following year from complications of pregnancy.

 Shortly after returning to Chamonix from another climb in the Alps, Whymper became ill, locked himself in his room at the Grand Hotel Couttet, and refused all medical treatment.
 Whymper died alone on 16 September 1911, at the age of 71.
 A funeral was held four days later.
 He is buried in the English cemetery in Chamonix.